 It can also be a way to express enthusiasm or excitement if the child doesn’t know how to do so in another manner.

-Stimming can work as a self-management tool, as well.
-It can help children with autism express frustration or anger and help them relax.
+Stimming occurs as a self-management tool, as well.
+It can help children with autism spectrum disorder express frustration or anger and help them relax.

 In some instances, nonverbal children use stimming to express distress or pain if they have an underlying medical condition.
 If you see your child pointing to a particular part of their body repeatedly, have a doctor check for any issues.